DanielTakeshi/MNIST-benchmarking/README.md

 learning rate of 0.001 is better in this case.
 I thought there would be some more instability with just 2600 data points.

-Here, I ran for 3000 epochs:
+Here, I ran for 3000 epochs *and* with me shuffling the training dataset entirely at the start of each epoch, so this is almost like a true minibatch fashion (normally we have a fixed minibatch and iterate through them, I shuffle and then iterate through the resulting minibatches, but there's a third metric which involves iterating through an experience replay of samples which is probably best):

 ![.](figures/mar12_3000_epochs.png?raw=true)

 Wow, seems like we should realistically get 93 percent performance.
-Now, what happens when we constrain the output to be in a sigmoid?
-Hmmm ...
+Now, what happens when we constrain the output to be in [-0.5, 9.5] or so?
+Hmmm ... or we could just do [0,9] but feels like cheating.